Memory barrier: Example

 If the processor's store operations are executed out-of-order, the hardware module may be triggered before data is ready in memory.

 For another illustrative example (a non-trivial one that arises in actual practice), see double-checked locking.

+In the case of the PowerPC processor, the eieio instruction ensures, as memory fence, that any load or store operations previously initiated by the processor are fully completed with respect to the main memory before any subsequent load or store operations initiated by the processor access the main memory.

+In the case of the ARM architecture family, the DMB, DSB and ISB instructions are used.

+In the case of the RISC-V architecture, the FENCE instruction is used.

+In the case of the x86 architecture, the MFENCE, LFENCE, and SFENCE instructions are used.

 Multithreaded programming and memory visibility

 Multithreaded programs usually use synchronization primitives provided by a high-level programming environment—such as Java or .NET—or an application programming interface (API) such as POSIX Threads or Windows API.
 Synchronization primitives such as mutexes and semaphores are provided to synchronize access to resources from parallel threads of execution.
 These primitives are usually implemented with the memory barriers required to provide the expected memory visibility semantics.
 In such environments explicit use of memory barriers is not generally necessary.

-Each API or programming environment in principle has its own high-level memory model that defines its memory visibility semantics.
-Although programmers do not usually need to use memory barriers in such high level environments, it is important to understand their memory visibility semantics, to the extent possible.
-Such understanding is not necessarily easy to achieve because memory visibility semantics are not always consistently specified or documented.

 Out-of-order execution versus compiler reordering optimizations

 Memory barrier instructions address reordering effects only at the hardware level.
 Compilers may also reorder instructions as part of the program optimization process.
-Although the effects on parallel program behavior can be similar in both cases, in general it is necessary to take separate measures to inhibit compiler reordering optimizations for data that may be shared by multiple threads of execution.
+Although the effects on parallel program behavior can be similar in both cases, in general, it is necessary to take separate measures to inhibit compiler reordering optimizations for data that may be shared by multiple threads of execution.

 In C and C++, the volatile keyword was intended to allow C and C++ programs to directly access memory-mapped I/O. Memory-mapped I/O generally requires that the reads and writes specified in source code happen in the exact order specified with no omissions.
 Omissions or reorderings of reads and writes by the compiler would break the communication between the program and the device accessed by memory-mapped I/O. A C or C++ compiler may not omit reads from and writes to volatile memory locations, nor may it reorder read/writes relative to other such actions for the same volatile location (variable).
 The keyword volatile does not guarantee a memory barrier to enforce cache-consistency.
 Therefore, the use of volatile alone is not sufficient to use a variable for inter-thread communication on all systems and processors.